WORKING WITH VALVES – VR

 The client comes from Singapore.
-They are promoters of innovative technologies and designs, and they popularize solutions in the realms of VR and AR.
-The client takes particular interest in training and safety – that’s why they VR training simulator that teaches how to close and secure valves of complex industrial equipment
+They are promoters of innovative technologies and designs, and they popularize solutions in the fields of VR and AR.
+The client takes particular interest in training and safety – that’s why their VR training simulator teaches how to close and secure valves of complex industrial equipment.

 VR training simulator

-Make the work flow easily and prevent dangerous situations
+Make work flow easily and prevent dangerous situations

 The client needed a VR training simulator that would clearly show and teach their employees what the work of securing valves for specific industrial equipment should look like.

-In addition, VR training was to show dangerous situations that can happen when we skip or neglect some important activity.
+In addition, VR training was to show dangerous situations that can happen when we skip or neglect important procedures.
 The client wanted the app’s environment not to be too distracting – it was to contain only the most important elements, specific to the workplace described by the client.

 Another request was that there should be appropriate badges and safety equipment on the table and that the app should verify whether a given person knows the order in which to close and secure the valves of the device in order to avoid an accident (explosion).

 We designed a 3D environment that can be navigated with the controller.
 It features only the elements essential for the training.
 The user can find appropriate closures and badges on the table.
 There are also boilers, pipes, valves and other machines.
 All steps must be taken in the correct order to avoid an accident.

 If all the steps are done correctly, the training is successful.
 Otherwise, a boiler explosion occurs, which means failure and danger to life.
 Fortunately, the VR training simulator is safe and allows users to repeat their actions as often as they need, whenever and wherever they want.